Three Angel's Messages shared with the world

 Rise

 The prince-electors had made the office of Holy Roman Emperor truly elective, and as kings of Bohemia, the Habsburgs held only one electoral vote.
-However, the Habsburgs aggregated enough land and riches to "enable the dynasty to impose its candidate on the other German electors".4 With the election of Frederick III (1440-93) the imperial crown remained with the Habsburgs for almost four centuries.
+However, the Habsburgs aggregated enough land and riches to "enable the dynasty to impose its candidate on the other German electors".2 With the election of Frederick III (1440-93) the imperial crown remained with the Habsburgs for centuries (as Holy Roman Emperors until the abolition of the Empire in 1806 and then as Austrian Emperors).
 Only one emperor, Charles VII (1742 to 1745), was not born into the House of Habsburg, but married into it.

 This time period, after the dividing of the Roman Empire, of intermarrying for political reasons was predicted by the prophet Daniel.
 "And whereas thou sawest iron mixed with miry clay, they shall mingle themselves with the seeds of men: but they shall not cleave one to another, even as iron is not mixed with clay" (Daniel 2:43).
 A centralized power in the realm like imperial Rome would not return, even though many attempts were made to unite Europe through strategic marriages.
-However, centralized influences would exist, such as the House of Habsburg, that provided the strength of iron (Dan.
-2:41-42) that would keep the realm strong even though it would remain divided in government.
+However, centralized influences would exist, such as the House of Habsburg (and the other Heads), that provided the strength of iron (Dan.
+2:41-42) that would keep the realm strong even though it would remain divided in government form.
+The holdings of the House of Habsburg reached its greatest extent in the 16th century, and included central Europe, Spain, Naples, parts of Netherlands, parts of Italy, and many colonial possessions overseas.

 Transition:

-Historians observe that the decline of Habsburg power resulted from nationalistic and reform movements within its terrorities, the rise of liberal western ideas and revolutions that eroded its power.
-All of these factors will be examined and are historically woven into the framework of the next political entity.
+Historians observe that the decline of Habsburg power resulted from nationalistic and reform movements within its territories, the rise of liberal western ideas and revolutions that eroded its power.
+All of these factors will be examined and are historically woven into the framework of the next political entity, Freemasonry.

 As we've seen during the time period of the 6th Head, the Habsburgs dominated the political landscape of Europe for centuries and were closely identified with the Holy Roman Empire.
 From the early 1800s, however, Habsburg history is inseparable from that of the Austrian Empire (founded in 1804 to protect the dynasty's imperial status and its land holdings from Napolean).
 It also became inseparable from what has been termed the Metternich System or Age of Metternich, so called because of the dominant position of Austria and influence of the rigidly conservative politics of Klemens von Metternich.
 He virtually ruled Austria through a regent's council for the feeble-minded Habsburg emperor Ferdinand I. Other monarchs in Europe were joined together in this Metternich System with Austria as they tried to restore Europe to a stable condition after the upheavals of the French Revolution.